lfe/blog/src/_posts/2015-05-28-1008-creating-servers-with-the-gen_server-behaviour-ii.md

 * Update our code to use OTP community best practices
 * Add support for stopping the server.
-* Improve the support for handling unexpected messages. post, one of the most common patterns that was identified in Erlang was the need to create a generic, long running process.
-This pattern has been codified in the gen_server behaviour, and it is now time that we got our hands dirty by creating a few :-)
+* Improve the support for handling unexpected messages.

 ## LFE OTP Tutorial Series